 * FREE SHIPPING ON ORDERS $20 OR MORE! *

+This page provides instructions on how to buy summer crisp lettuce from David's Garden Seeds.
 Summer Crisp Lettuce (Batavia) Also known as French crisp or Batavia lettuce, summer crisp types are easy to grow, relatively tolerant of hot weather, and harvestable from baby leaf to full size.
 Very crisp like romaine, but sweet and juicy, without bitterness.
 The shape of the summer crisp plant is at first open, much like a loose-leaf lettuce, then matures into a heavy, compact bunch or head.
 Summer crisp lettuces perform best given slightly more fertility than loose leaf types.

 Lettuce Summer Crisp Cherokee 200 Non-GMO, Open Pollinated Seeds